What Is A Zero Clearance Fireplace? Wood Burning And Gas Fireplaces And Inserts

 This includes general drywall, paneling, wood framing, and other combustible materials without worrying that your house will catch fire being so close to the flammable materials.

-As explained in the video above, a zero clearance fireplace has an air gap and then a heat-insulating casing around the firebox that prevents heat from transferring through the sides.
+As the video above explains, a zero-clearance fireplace has an air gap and a heat-insulating casing around the firebox that prevents heat from transferring through the sides.

 Since companies design these fireplaces to sit directly in a wall, they don’t need a traditional fireplace’s brickwork.